-The West Florida Public Libraries consider individual control of a patron’s card to be the most effective protection of privacy of the patron.
+The Library considers individual control of a patron’s card to be the most effective protection of privacy of the patron.
 How each patron chooses to use and share their card determines the degree of privacy the Library will provide for that patron’s record.

-To support this choice, WFPL provides access to information associated with a valid library card under the following circumstances:
+To support this choice, the Library provides access to information associated with a valid library card under the following circumstances:

 - Presentation of a patron’s card,

-- Provision of card number over the telephone, along with registered birth-date & address,
+- Provision of card number over the telephone, along with registered birth-date and address, or

-- Presentation of the photo identification necessary to obtain a library card.
+- Presentation of photo identification necessary to obtain a library card.